 Internal Data Access Processes and Policies.
 Airship’s internal data access processes and policies are designed to prevent unauthorized persons and/or systems from gaining access to systems used to process data on the Service.
-Airship designs its systems for the Service to (i) only allow authorized persons to access data they are authorized to access; and (ii) ensure that data cannot be read, copied, altered or removed without authorization during processing, use and after recording.

 - Access Management.
 Airship employs a centralized access management system to control personnel access to production servers for the Service to a limited number of authorized personnel.
 Central network-based authentication systems are designed to provide Airship with secure and flexible access mechanisms.
 These mechanisms are designed to grant only approved access rights to site hosts, logs, data and configuration information for the Service.
 Airship requires the use of unique user IDs, strong passwords, two factor authentication and access lists for Airship personnel to access the Service.
 Airship personnel are granted access rights to the Service based on: (i) the authorized personnel’s job responsibilities; (ii) job duty requirements necessary to perform authorized tasks based on least privilege; and (iii) a need to know basis.
 The granting or modification of access rights must be performed in accordance with Airship’s internal data access policies and training.
 Approvals are managed by workflow tools that maintain audit records of all changes.
 Log-ins to the Service are logged into the Security Information and Event Management system (SIEM).

 Access Controls.
 Security events for the Service, including login failures, use of privileged accounts, changes to access models or file permissions, modification to installed software or operating systems, changes to user permissions or privileges are logged on the relevant systems.
 Logs are generated through monitoring and alerting systems, and are held from 30 days to 1 year depending on the system generating the logs.

 4. Network Security